-Oil up sharply as more trade deal progress spurs energy demand hopes
+Oil ends higher, as trade deal progress spurs energy demand hopes

-NEW YORK (Reuters) - Oil rose more than 1% on Thursday, as progress on another major trade deal fed optimism that energy demand will grow in 2020.
+NEW YORK (Reuters) - Oil rose about 1% on Thursday, as progress on another major trade deal fed optimism that energy demand will grow in 2020, which offset bearish market comments from the International Energy Agency.

-The U.S. Senate approved a revamp of the U.S.-Mexico-Canada Free Trade Agreement a day after the signing of the Phase 1 trade deal between U.S and China.
+The U.S. Senate approved a revamp of the U.S.-Mexico-Canada Free Trade Agreement a day after the signing of the Phase 1 trade deal between the United States and China.

-The U.S. Senate on Thursday approved a revamp of the 26-year-old North American Free Trade Agreement.
-A day earlier, U.S. and Chinese leaders signed the Phase 1 trade deal that calls for the world’s largest importer to buy $50 billion more of U.S. oil, liquefied natural gas and other energy products over two years.
+The deal that the Senate approved was a revamp of the 26-year-old North American Free Trade Agreement.
+A day earlier, U.S. and Chinese leaders signed the Phase 1 trade deal calling for the world’s largest energy importer to buy $50 billion more of U.S. oil, liquefied natural gas and other energy products over two years.

 However, analysts warned that China might struggle to meet the target and said oil prices could be volatile until more details emerge.

-Trade sources said sharply higher Chinese purchases of U.S. energy products as part of the China-U.S. trade deal will shake up global crude oil trade flows if American supplies squeeze rival crudes out of the top oil import market. [nL4N29L2QO]
+Trade sources said sharply higher Chinese purchases of U.S. energy products as part of the China-U.S. trade deal will shake up global crude oil trade flows if American supplies squeeze rival crudes out of the top oil import market.

 “We had the U.S-China trade deal yesterday - signed and sealed.
-And now you got the U.S. -Mexico trade going through the senate.
+And now you got the U.S.-Mexico trade going through the senate.
 So I think the optimism surrounding the demand is rising exponentially right now,” said Phil Flynn, an analyst at Price Futures Group in Chicago.

-Flynn also cited a report from the Federal Reserve Bank of Philadelphia showing manufacturing activity in the U.S. Mid-Atlantic region rebounded in January to its highest level in eight months.
+The oil benchmark prices were also supported by a report from the Federal Reserve Bank of Philadelphia showing strong manufacturing activity in the U.S. Mid-Atlantic region and as Wall Street stock indexes scaled new records.
+The S&P 500 .SPX touched a record high.

 Price gains were capped earlier as the International Energy Agency (IEA) said it expected oil production to outpace demand for crude from the Organization of the Petroleum Exporting Countries (OPEC), even if members comply fully with a pact with Russia and other non-OPEC allies to curb output..

-The report also said surging oil production from non-OPEC countries led by the United States along with abundant global stocks will help the market weather political shocks such as the U.S.-Iran stand-off.
+However, Flynn believes the agency may be underestimating the potential demand boost from the U.S.-Mexico trade accord and the U.S. China trade deal.

 (Graphic: OPEC and non-OPEC oil supply - here)